TheCatFather4/LibraryManager/README.md

 # LibraryManager

 ## About
-Lets the user manage a library of various media types (books, DVDs, and CD's).
+Lets the user manage a library of various media types (books, DVDs, and CD's) from a database.

 ## Key Features
 There are three ways for the user to manage their library.